vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 You should start by monitoring DMARC failures.
 This can be done in two ways:

-1. Manually reviewing DMARC `RUA` reports to identify which sending services are passing or failing DMARC.
+1. Manually reviewing DMARC `RUA` reports to identify which email providers are passing or failing DMARC.
 However, for high-volume domains, this can be overwhelming and difficult to manage.

 RUA report example in `.xml`:

 ![IMAGE](/images/spf-dkim-dmarc-explanation/dmarc-xml.png)

 2. Using DMARC monitoring tools allows you to convert `RUA` reports into clear visual dashboards, providing more actionable insights than raw IP address data alone.
-Most tools can associate sending IP addresses with known sending services, such as Microsoft 365 or Salesforce.
+Most tools can associate sending IP addresses with known email providers, such as Microsoft 365 or Salesforce.
 One example of such a tool is [Valimail](https://www.valimail.com/blog/office-365-free-dmarc-monitoring/) (free for Microsoft 365 users with an Exchange Online plan).

 Overview of the Valimail Dashboard: